mlapin/libsdca/README.md

 libsdca is a library for multiclass classification based on stochastic dual coordinate ascent (SDCA).

 Features:
+- Multiclass softmax loss
+- Multiclass SVM of Crammer and Singer [1]
+- Top-k Multiclass SVM
+  - two versions: hinge-of-top-k and top-k-of-hinge (the latter is an instance of the OWPC loss of [2])
+  - non-smooth and smoothed losses
+- Top-k Entropy loss
+- Supported inputs:
+  - features (primal) and kernels (dual)
+  - float and double precision (dense)
+  - multiple datasets at once, e.g. to monitor performance on a validation set
+- Proximal operators for computing projections onto various sets
+  - simplex (implements the algorithm of [3])
+  - top-k simplex, top-k cone
+  - entropic projections
 - Matlab interface
-- Top-k Multiclass SVM
-- Multiclass SVM of Crammer and Singer
-- Proximal operators including efficient projections onto the unit simplex and the top-k simplex

-The library is currently in active development and more features are planned.
+[1] K. Crammer and Y. Singer.
+On the Algorithmic Implementation of Multiclass Kernel-based Vector Machines.
+In JMLR, 2001.
+[2] N. Usunier, D. Buffoni, and P. Gallinari.
+Ranking with ordered weighted pairwise classification.
+In ICML, 2009.
+[3] K.C.
+Kiwiel.
+Variable fixing algorithms for the continuous quadratic knapsack problem.
+In JOTA, 2008.

 ## Installation instructions